 The other significant difference in cold-pressed juice vs traditional juice or homemade juice is the method of preservation.
 Homemade juice remains raw - along with juice that you order at a juice bar where it is made to order.
 Traditional juice goes through pasteurization, the process of preservation that we are most familiar with, which involves high heat to kill any potential pathogens.
 See above for concerns about nutrient losses due to high heat.

 Cold-pressed juice, on the other hand, goes through a process called High Pressure Processing (HPP).
 Instead of using heat to kill pathogens, high pressure - to the tune of 80,000 psi - is used.
 For those of you who remember some basic chemistry and physics, high pressure would normally generate heat.
 But the bottles of juice are sitting in a cold water bath, allowing for temperature regulation and an even distribution of the pressure.
 This is also why HPP products are all packaged in plastic, not glass.
-Glass does well in environments of high heat, but not as great when it comes to high pressure.
+Glass does well in environments of high heat, but not so great when it comes to high pressure.

 The HPP process gives the juice a shelf life ranging from 30-45 days.
 These products still need to be kept cold during that time.
 It is safe for those with compromised immune systems, including pregnant women.
 Other items in the grocery store that have gone through HPP are dips like hummus, salsa and commercial guacamole, or ready to eat meats like chicken strips, deli slices and pre-cooked sausages.